1ArchAngeL1/GosChess/libs/sfml/readme.md

 ## Contribute

 SFML is an open-source project, and it needs your help to go on growing and improving.
-If you want to get involved and suggest some additional features, file a bug report or submit a patch, please have a look at the [contribution guidelines](https://www.sfml-dev.org/contribute.php).
+If you want to get involved and suggest some additional features, file a bug report or submit a patch, please have a look getFigure the [contribution guidelines](https://www.sfml-dev.org/contribute.php).